Sciance-Inc/statisfactory/readme.md

 # Statisfactory
 _A Satisfying Statistical Factory_

-Primative to replicate statiscal pipelines on differents data sources.
+Primatives for statiscal pipelines replication on differents data sources.

 ## How to contribute.
 Don't.